At long last!

 The most extreme hypochondriac had nothing on me!

-In my (not so short 😳) lifetime, I have quite possibly convinced myself that I was suffering from most diseases known to mankind!
+In my (not so short 😳) lifetime, I have quite possibly convinced myself that I, at one time or another, was suffering from most diseases known to mankind!

 Then, along came Covid-19…